Information for Parents / Carers

 Finding a placement can seem daunting at first, but it is an important process that students do need to go through themselves – supported at home and in school.
 Our Guide to Work Experience for Parents / Guardians should provide you with all the information you need to support your child with this process, and sets out the support that they can expect from us at school (see link below).
-The King’s School Work Experience Database can also help to provide inspiration (see below).
+Students can also access additional support on the Careers Site on the Student Portal.

 For a good source of generic information about Work Experience, see the relevant pages on the Success At School website.

 Key points to consider when choosing a placement

 - Placements in popular settings (law, veterinary, I.T., music, theatre, museums etc.) fill very quickly.
 Therefore we advise students to contact prospective employers sooner rather than later.